 Xylene for garage floors is a powerful solvent that can speed up the process of removing stains, grease, and old paint while thinning the paint that you are using for spray guns or to apply smoother to surfaces.

-However, keep in mind that xylene paint thinner is a petroleum-based chemical that will require protection when using.
+However, keep in mind that xylene paint thinner is a petroleum-based chemical that will require protection when used.